juzzlin/Heimer/README.md

 Snap is the recommended way to install Heimer on Linux.

+### Linux: Deb

+There are Debian packages for Ubuntu/Debian.
+Use some graphical tool to install, or as an example on `Ubuntu 20.04`:

+`$ sudo apt install ./heimer-2.5.0-ubuntu-20.04_amd64.deb`

+### Linux: AppImage

+`AppImage` is a "universal" package that can (in theory) be run on all Linux platforms:

+Make the image executable e.g. like this:

+`$ sudo chmod 755 Heimer-2.4.0-x86_64.AppImage`

+Run:

+`$ ./Heimer-2.4.0-x86_64.AppImage`

+### Windows

+For Windows there's an installer and alternatively a ZIP-archive that just contains the Heimer executable.

 ## Building the project

 Currently the build depends on `Qt 5` only (`qt5-default`, `qttools5-dev-tools`, `qttools5-dev`, `libqt5svg5-dev` packages on Ubuntu).
 Support for `Qt 6` is preliminary and should work with `CMake`.

+### Linux / Unix

 The "official" build system for Linux is `CMake` although `qmake` project files are also provided.